Federico Ferrari (philosopher): Career

 Under the influence of Maurice Blanchot and Jean-Luc Nancy he has published many essays on philosophy, as well as literature.
-He has written two books with Jean-Luc Nancy: the first on the subject of nude, the second on the iconography of the writer.
+He has written two books with Jean-Luc Nancy: the first on the subject of the nude, the second on the iconography of the writer.

-More recently, he has been working on the deconstruction of the museum in post-modernity, on the issue of art and/in time and on the ontological status of the image.
+More recently, he has focused on the ontological state of the image, the deconstruction of the museum in postmodernity, and the question of art and/or in time.

 In 2011 he theorized the aesthetics of "Arte Essenziale", which manifested itself in the show held at Collezione Maramotti (Reggio Emilia, Italy) and at Frankfurter Kunstverein (Germany).
 Eugenio Viola writes of Ferrari, "In a time when many continue to lament what they see as the inexorable decline of theory’s role in criticism, "Arte essenziale" (Essential Art), curated by philosopher Federico Ferrari, does its part to placate concerns with an exploration of the ties that link artistic practice and philosophical speculation.
 The show focuses on the Wesen, or essence, of a work of art—a notion that has always been inextricably linked with a search for the new."

+His works address quite diverse questions concerning the problems of bioethics and euthanasia, the political theory of community under the influence of the works of Maurice Blanchot, Jean-Luc Nancy, and Giorgio Agamben, the status of the museum in the postmodern era, and the question of art in relation to time.

+Subsequently, following the reflection of Maurice Blanchot and Jean-Luc Nancy, he initially undertook research into the problem of a social bond precariously balanced between communal experience and the atomized societies of the globalized world.
+He then developed a collaboration with Jean-Luc Nancy, which led, between 2000 and 2021, to the co-writing of four works: Nus sommes.
+La peau des images (We Are Naked.
+The Skin of Images), Iconographie de l'auteur (Iconography of the Author), La fin des fins (The End of Ends), and Extase (Ecstasy).